 Since there are a number of contradictions about what exactly an odachi is and what a nodachi is, Swords of Northshire is here to break it down for you.
-This weapon is a traditionally made Japanese sword dating back as far as the 5th century, it was said to have been used by the Gods of Japanese mythology
+This weapon is a traditionally made Japanese sword dating as far back as the 5th century.
+It was said to have been used by the Gods of Japanese mythology.

 As for humanity, the nodachi length allowed for effective attacks on foot soldiers by samurai on horseback and was commonly used by cavalry as a result.
-When used on foot instead of from horseback, it was carried on the back or simply by hand.
+When used on foot instead of from horseback, it was carried on the back or by hand.
 Samurai would have an assistant or fellow soldier draw the sword off his back when needed for battle.
 Nodachi were also frequently used as a votive offering in shrines, often when praying before heading off to war.

-Though more cumbersome, the mass and power of the Nodachi can be very effective with a landed blow.
-A katana-carrying opponent attempting to parry a strike would be of no match against the sheer force of a Nodachi
+Although more cumbersome, the mass and power of the nodachi can be very effective when a blow is landed.
+A katana-carrying opponent attempting to parry a strike would be no match against the sheer force of a nodachi.

-The katana wielding samurai would need to rely on both his patience and speed to attack at just the right time, either right at the beginning of a fight, or while the Nodachi user is recovering from an attack
+The katana wielding samurai would need to rely on both his patience and speed to attack at just the right time.
+A samurai with a katana must strike before his opponent starts their attack or as their opponent is recovering between missed strikes.

-You would not want to put yourself in a position to have to block the swing of a Nodachi, which could break your sword or bring you to the ground, likely resulting in a quick death even for the most experienced samurai.
+You would not want to put yourself in a position to have to block the swing of a nodachi, which could break your sword or bring you to the ground — a quick death even for the most experienced samurai.

 At Swords of Northshire, we pride ourselves in our quality work.
 If for any reason you aren't happy with your purchase, we will make it right!
 We guarantee you'll love your sword or your money back